Hasan-Aga/my-work/README.md

 # my-work

 ## install quagga:
-unzip quagga-1.2.1.tar.gz and cd into it, then sudo apt update
+unzip quagga-1.2.1.tar.gz and cd into it, then:

+sudo apt update

 sudo apt install gawk